fin-hypergrid/core/CONTRIBUTING.md

 # Welcome

-Third-party contributors are essential for keeping Hypergrid great.
-We simply cannot imagine all the different ways the grid will be styled, configured and integrated in your application.
 Thank you in advance for being apart of this project and for helping to make HyperGrid the most performant and customizable grid available!